untamed-theory/Contrast-Sample-Gradle-Application/README.md

 * Mongo 3.2
 * Java 1.8
 * Maven 3.3.9
+* Contrast Java SDK(Installed in local maven repo)

+**Note:** you must configure the correct contrastConfiguration settings within the build.gradle file in this project.

 ## To run the application
 1. Start MongoDB with mongod See: https://docs.mongodb.org/manual/tutorial/manage-mongodb-processes/
-2. mvn clean spring-boot:run
+2. gradle build bootRun

-Note: Spring takes care of the database creation and assumes localhost:27017 for location

-Then go to http://localhost:8080/
+**Note:** Spring takes care of the database creation and assumes localhost:27017 for location Then go to http://localhost:8080/

+## Install Contrast Agent
+1. gradle contrastInstall

+## Verify with Contrast Agent
+1. gradle build contrastVerify

+##Run with Contrast
+1. gradle build contrastInstall contrastVerify

 ## To run the tests
-mvn test
+gradle test

 ## CSV Resource
 https://www.fueleconomy.gov/feg/download.shtml